learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/TypeScript.md

 4. Run the following command to create a new workspace and initial starter app:

     `ng new my-app`'

+### Vue

+To use TypeScript in your Vue 3 project using `create-vue`, which is the official Vue project scaffolding tool, follow the steps below:

+1. Open a terminal window, navigate to the location where the project will be created.

+2. Run the command `npm create vue@latest` to initiate the project creation.
+(Note: if you do not have Node.js installed on your machine, follow the guide in the sections above to install it first before creating the Vue project)

+3. Follow the command line prompts to select the preferences for your project.
+Select `yes` for the prompt `Add TypeScript?`, and manage other settings to your preference.

+4. Done!
+The Vue project is succesfully created.

+It is worth noting that this method is the preferred way to create Vue projects, instead of using Vue CLI, since create-vue is based on Vite.
+For more information, visit the create-vue Github repository [here](github.com/vuejs/create-vue).
+For a more detailed overview of using TypeScript with Vue, visit the [official Vue.js guide page](vuejs.org/guide/typescript/overview.html).

 ## Additional Resources